HrishikeshP-01/DataVisualization_Essentials/README.md

 - What info do they require & do different audience members require different information?
 - Are they from different cultures or speak different languages?
 - Are there visual impairments?
 This affects the colors & sizes you can use.

+After you answer the above questions:

+Create data visualizations for the audience & ensure that they understand it & are engaged by it.
+Channel your narrative to them specifically.